omaksolutions/slick-popup/readme.txt

 == Frequently Asked Questions ==

-= How to show popup with a button or link? =
+= How to show the popup with a button or link? =

-Use class='splite-showpopup' on element to make it the handle for showing the popup.
+Use class='splite-showpopup' on an element to make it the handle for showing the popup.

 = Can I create multiple popups on one page? =

-No the free version does not have this features.
+No, the free version does not have these features.
 Please see the pro version demo for this feature.

 = Do popup look the same in every theme? =